digipres/publications/ipres/ipres-2013/papers/digital-preservation-of-a-process-and-its-application-to-e-scien.md

   and evaluating the performance thereof.
 The paper describes and applies the process steps of the three phases of the TIMBUS approach: plan, preserve and redeploy.'
 creators:
-- Strodl, Stephan
+- Stephan Strodl
-- Mayer, Rudolf
+- Rudolf Mayer
-- Antunes, Gonçalo
+- Gonçalo Antunes
-- Draws, Daniel
+- Daniel Draws
-- Rauber, Andreas
+- Andreas Rauber
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378017/download
 grand_parent: iPRES